 At a total of 44,366 tCO2e, indirect Scope 3 GHG emissions from procurement activities would equate to almost 80% of Northumbria University's carbon footprint if included within the target scope.
-In alignment with the original Carbon Management Strategy, it is still considered appropriate to continue to exclude procurement related GHG emissions from carbon reduction targets due to difficulties in making accurate and meaningful comparisons between reporting periods.
-However, we will continue to report the results of the spend-based GHG analysis each year and key actions taken to reduce procurement and supply-chain related impacts.
+The results of the spend-based GHG analysis each year will be included in future annual reports along with and key actions taken to reduce procurement and supply-chain related impacts.